5/3/2016 LAGNIAPPE #8: CYGNUS BUCCINATOR

 book offers gorgeous poems with a concision and beauty of language and

-way!), with the ancient Greek story of Narcissus and Echo playing through
+with the ancient Greek story of Narcissus and Echo playing through the book

 If there are more than twenty